Read this post to know how I spent my time in Amsterdam and find out the amazing reasons to visit Amsterdam

 Take lovers boat for a 1-hour ride to see this amazing city.
 There are more options available which offer rides for more duration.
 Look at the map below.
 Blue and green lines show the routes of two different boat companies.
 Redline is for the hop on hop off bus.
 As you must be knowing, they take you to the popular attractions, you spend some time there and take the next bus to the next attraction.
 Boats also give this option.
 It is a good option if you have limited time in Amsterdam as you will cover all the main areas in a single day.The water is a little dirty but you cannot miss a canal ride if you are in Amsterdam.
 So, do go for a ride.
 Online bookings are always better.
 There are different packages available.
 If you want to book 2 or 3 attractions, you save!

 If you love taking photographs then this is your dreamland.
-Make funny poses, think out of the box, take numerous pictures and make stories like I did!
+Make funny poses, think out of the box, take numerous pictures and make stories as I did!
 You will easily spend 2 to 3 hours here depending on your capacity to click pictures…

 There are hardly any Bollywood/Indian stars inside but Mahatma Gandhi.
 You might not know many statues inside but still, you will enjoy.
 Definitely, buy tickets online and get better prices and access to fast-track entrance as well.
 Book tickets a day before at least.
 The price will be approx 19.50 euros.
 If you book 2 or 3 attractions together, you will save!